MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-categorize-items.md

 ## To assign an item category to an item
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Items**, and then choose the related link.
 2. Open the card for the item that you want to assign to an item category.
 3. Choose the lookup button in the **Item Category Code** field and select an existing item category.
-Alternatively, choose the **New** action to first create a new item category as explained in the "To create an item category" section.
+Alternatively, choose the **New** action to first create a new item category as explained in [To create an item category](inventory-how-categorize-items.md#to-create-an-item-category).

 ## See Also
 [Work with Item Attributes](inventory-how-work-item-attributes.md)